 In 2014, Brazil showed to the world that is able to produce cutting-edge biotechnological drugs using local technology.
 On November 3rd, 2014, Cristália received its GMPC (Good Manufacturing Practices Certification) for Biological Active Pharmaceutical Inputs.
 After years of research, the Biotechnology- Anaerobics Plant, located at Itapira Industrial Park (SP) and opened that same year, received a green light to start to manufacture the animal-free collagenase API, which had been vertically developed by the company using 100% Brazilian science, which, soon after that, would be globally launched.

-Cristália's animal-free collagenase, among so many other innovations brought by the company, is a dream coming true after 47 years.
-From a small laboratory to the production of psychiatric drugs, Cristália has become the biggest and most comprehensive Pharmaceutical, Pharmochemical, Biotechnological, and Research/Development & Innovation-Based Industrial Park in the country.
+Cristália’s animal-free Kollagenase ointment manufacturing is, among so many other innovations developed by the company, the realization of a dream the company has had for 48 years.
+From a small laboratory designed to manufacture psychiatric drugs, Cristália became the largest and most complete Pharmaceutical, APIs, Biotechnological, and Research, Development & Innovation Industrial Complex in Brazil.

-The construction of the Biotechnology Manufacturing plant enabled, for the first time in Brazil, the manufacturing of human growth hormone (somatropin); and the chimeric protein etanercept, for rheumatoid arthritis and psoriasis.
+The construction of the Biotechnology Manufacturing plant enabled, for the first time in Brazil, the manufacturing of Human Growth Hormone (somatropin).

 At the Biotechnology – Anaerobics plant, our animal-free enzyme collagenase is manufactured.